 The attorneys at Robert Wilson & Associates know that accidents do happen, and they often occur while you are at work.
-Your employer has a responsibility to keep their workers safe from harm and provide adequate safety training and equipment.
+Your employer is responsible for keeping their workers safe from harm and providing adequate safety training and equipment.
 However, in the event of an injury accident on the job, workers are often forced to deal with short-term or long-term disability.
 Thankfully, many workers are covered by workers’ compensation insurance through their employers.

-Employers, in many cases, provide their injured employees with compensation to help them cover the cost of their injuries, losses, and recovery.
-Sometimes, workers can face some opposition or difficulty when attempting to obtain the fair workers’ compensation that they need at the time of their injury, even from an insured employer.
+Employers often provide their injured employees with compensation to help them cover the cost of their injuries, losses, and recovery.
+Sometimes, workers can face opposition or difficulty when attempting to obtain the fair workers’ compensation they need at the time of their injury, even from an insured employer.
 Employers and insurance companies have been known to unfairly deny, delay, and reduce claims by exploiting legal loopholes or even by just ignoring the law.

 If you or someone you love has been injured in a workplace accident, the Minnesota workers’ compensation lawyers fight to get you the benefits you legally deserve.
-Contact the offices Robert Wilson & Associates by calling (612) 334-3444 today and rest assured, we will evaluate your case, and we will be your advocates!
+Contact the offices Robert Wilson & Associates by calling (612) 334-3444 today, and rest assured, we will evaluate your case and be your advocate!

-We have assisted injured workers in the Minneapolis and St. Paul areas for years, and we will fight to protect your rights.
+We have assisted injured workers in the Minneapolis and St. Paul areas for years and will fight to protect your rights.
 Our philosophy is to treat every client as if they were a family member.
-We have the experience, track record, and client satisfaction to be able to deal with difficult employers so that you can get the compensation that you deserve.
-We work diligently so that neither you or your family suffers negative long-term financial consequences.
+We have the experience, track record, and client satisfaction to deal with difficult employers so that you can get the compensation you deserve.
+We work diligently so that neither you nor your family suffers negative long-term financial consequences.

 Why Do I Need a Workplace Accident Attorney?